 When using the NoCloud datasource, users can pass user data via the kernel command line parameters.
-See the NoCloud datasource documentation for more details.
+See the NoCloud datasource and Kernel Command Line documentations for more details.

 1.7.4 Gzip Compressed Content

 Content found to be gzip compressed will be uncompressed.
 The uncompressed data will then be used as if it were not compressed.
 This is typically useful because user-data is limited to $\sim 16384^{\circ}$ bytes.